 However, many companies request credit card details to prevent people from creating hundreds of profiles just to get multiple free trials forever.
 Another thing is if they make it difficult or scammy to cancel your subscription, but I promise it is not the case with LinkedIn.
 Pinky swear!

 And that was all from me, folks!
-I hope you enjoyed the article, and I hope to see you in the next one!
+I hope you liked my LinkedIn Learning review, and I hope to see you in some of my other blog posts!
 If you have any questions, do not hesitate to let me know in the comments below!